Record

 Economic Vitality and Tourism

 Diane appreciates the uniqueness of Edmonds and recognizes that Edmonds is a coastal, artsy community with a vibrant, charming downtown that attracts local and distant tourists.
 She recognizes a key to sustaining economic vitality is collaboration with the Edmonds Chamber of Commerce; the chamber promotes Edmonds’ existing businesses, while the City works towards establishing a business-friendly environment to attract new and diverse business interests.
-One example of this was the creation of the downtown Business Improvement District (Ed!) and downtown Edmonds being named the first Creative District in WA State.
-And as part of the Creative District, Diane thinks it’s time to move forward with implementation of the 4th Avenue Cultural Corridor.

 Community Safety and Well-Being